Super Frequently Asked Questions

-Since 1 July 2009 all contributions made to a superannuation fund under a salary sacrifice arrangement have been included in the reportable employer superannuation contributions amount shown on your PAYG payment summary.
+If you have salary sacrificed into super, the amount contributed is included in the reportable employer superannuation contributions amount shown on your PAYG payment summary.
 Also included are any superannuation contributions for which a tax deduction has been claimed.
 This means that any entitlement you have to any benefits from Centrelink or the Family Assistance Office that are subject to an income test will take into account those amounts.

 It also contributes to the calculation of any Child Support payments and is used to determine your liability to such things as the Medicare levy surcharge or repayments of HECS-HELP debts.
 They may also impact on any tax offsets that you are entitled to claim on your tax return.

 People who have reached 60 no longer pay tax on superannuation income streams (pensions or annuities) that are paid from a taxed fund.
 A taxed fund is one where contributions tax was paid on the contributions made by your employer into your super fund on your behalf.

 Contributions tax would also have been paid for contributions made under a salary sacrifice arrangement.
 Most funds are taxed funds.
 However, for taxpayers who belonged to an untaxed super fund, they will still have to pay tax on their superannuation income stream, irrespective of their age.

 Taxpayers who are over 60 years of age (for the full financial year) and receiving a superannuation income stream from a taxed fund no longer receive a PAYG Payment summary.

 Even if your employer is required to contribute to your super, you are now also eligible to contribute and claim a tax deduction.